This piece moves further into how culture shapes our our interpersonal concerns. [2,900 words]

 We rarely consider how culture fosters unique modes of attention, interpretive lenses, and emotional attunements.
 Culture shapes what we invest with meaning and colors our responses.
 This process is difficult to see from within one’s own culture, but it can stand out when observing others.
 For example, among the Nankani, a person might scrutinize their social affairs with an intensity that, from the perspective of an outsider, appears excessive or even paranoid.
-They might frequently question what others are doing and what their intentions are.
+They might question what others are doing and their intentions.
 Who is working against me?
 What does my neighbor have and how did he acquire it?
 How can I protect myself from, or gain an advantage over, others?

-In cultures that stress social opacity, people perceive the intentions and identities of others as being hidden or inscrutable.
-You can never completely know someone’s true motivations and thoughts.
+In cultures that stress social opacity, people perceive the intentions and identities of others as hidden or inscrutable.
+You can never know someone’s true motivations and thoughts.
 Individuals attune themselves to their interpersonal spaces with greater sensitivity, attend to subtle cues that might reveal the identity of the other, and establish a system of defenses against potential envy and animosity, which can manifest as spiritual attack.
 Some Nankani, for instance, during public gatherings such as funerals, might take measures to protect or fortify themselves by visiting clan shrines to ask their ancestors for protection to avert spiritual darts, invasive gazes, and other insults.
-Even local researchers and professionals use defensive and offensive practices, such as sorcery medicines, sacrifices, and visits to diviners and shrines, to gain control of uncertainty, protect one’s interests, counter theft, and contest suspicious or unequal resource allocations.
+Even local researchers and professionals use defensive and offensive practices, such as sorcery medicines, sacrifices, and visits to diviners and shrines, to gain control of uncertainty, guard one’s interests, counter theft, and contest suspicious or unequal resource allocations.
 Such practices are an expected part of the cultural system.
 Neighbors even speculate on what nefarious activities someone is using to gain wealth or an advantage.
-I observed a man at a diviner who was seeking to counter rumors and allegations that he sold the soul of a relative to purchase a new roof.
-His neighbors knew that he could not afford this display of wealth.
+I observed a man at a diviner seeking to counter rumors and allegations he sold the soul of a relative to purchase a new roof.
+His neighbors knew he could not afford this display of wealth.
 “Where did he get the money?” they asked.
 His sons, employed in the south, sent him the money.
 But few people knew this or accepted the explanation.
 He was up to no good.

-A friend offered unsolicited assurance that I was immune from witchcraft and sorcery.
+A friend assured I was immune from witchcraft and sorcery.
 “It won’t catch you,” she said.
 “It only affects those who believe in it.”
 I did not fear witchcraft, yet the underlying sentiments and relational dynamics that constitute the idioms of witchcraft and sorcery—suspicion, envy, jealousy, deviance, inequality, power—now percolated into my awareness.
 New worries arose.
 Was someone envious of my research and working against me?
 Was there something unseen holding back the approval for my data request?
 Did my interview questions anger people?
 I needed to monitor these suspicions.

-In most forms of divination, the diviner interprets the meaning of the symbolic objects, trance states, or randomly cast lots.
-Nankani divination, however, involves the client reading the symbols, items such as bones, seeds, husks, shells, stones, coins, scraps of rope, and empty shotgun shells among an array of other household refuse.
+In most forms of divination, the diviner interprets the meaning of the symbolic objects, trance states, or cast lots.
+The Nankani variation, however, involves the client reading the symbols, items such as bones, seeds, husks, shells, stones, coins, scraps of rope, and empty shotgun shells among an array of other household refuse.
 The diviner sometimes helps with the interpretation, but his primary role is to facilitate the connection to the client’s ancestors through his own divination ancestors.
 One diviner likened his role to a telephone operator.

 Most clients divine verbally, voicing their questions and speaking the ancestor’s responses in a dialogue-like manner.
 The words the client utters for his ancestor are seen as coming directly from the ancestor.
-At no time is the client in an altered state.
+Never is the client in an altered state.
 In the ritual’s most basic form, the client asks binary questions of the ancestors and they respond through directing a divination stick, called a bakoledoore, to strike one of two or more pieces of scrap metal representing choices.
 The ancestor also works through the bakoledoore to identify the symbolic objects to guide the divination session at critical points, provide answers, identify problems, or offer a solution.

 Throughout the process, the diviner holds the top of the bakoledoore with one hand while shaking a rattle with the other.
 Occasionally he will hum, whistle, or cry out when the divination session becomes heated.
 The joint manipulation of the divination stick to channel ancestral responses feels like using a Ouija board planchette.
 It has a mind of its own.
-This uncanny feeling, attributed to the ancestors controlling the bakoledoore, adds to divination’s objectivity.
+This uncanny sensation, attributed to the ancestors controlling the bakoledoore, adds to divination’s objectivity.

 As the bakoledoore responds, the client interprets and narrates the ancestor’s reply in his own voice and then offers another question.
 For instance: